nguyensjsu/sp21-172-team-d/Journals/Danny/Danny.md

 ### Challenges and Resolutions

 The main challenge was getting the online store to successfully make API calls to the Starbucks API.
 During testing, I had issues with CORS, and i had to make some tweaks to the API code to accept requests from the online store.
 I also had to refresh my memory on how request bodies were being mapped to a java object.
+Another challenge was realizing that the view templating engine i was using (EJS) could not load in javascript files that existed in a different directory.
+Because of this, I am no longer using EJS to render views, and instead will serve pure HTML to the user.